 And, what comes as a further surprise to those who watched the keynote is Apple’s announcement, in their own press release, that No Man’s Sky will also be coming to the iPad later this year.
 Nowhere during the keynote video was an iPadOS port of the game mentioned, which is a little surprising considering that in 2021, the iPad generated over 90% the revenue of the Mac.

-No Mans’s Sky for the Mac will require a system running macOS Ventura and it appears that it will only be supported on Mac’s based on Apple Silicon.
-(It seems that Intel-based Macs are out.)
+No Mans’s Sky for the Mac will require a system running macOS Ventura with hardware that supports the Metal 3 API.
 On the iPad, the game will require a device running iPadOS 16.
 All iPads use Apple’s own ARM-based “Apple Silicon” processors, and the M1 is basically a scaled-up version of Apple’s high-performance A14 Bionic SoC used in recent iPads and iPhones.
 However, iPad’s utilizing the M1 will have, in their base configuration, twice the shared system memory — at least 8GB of RAM — of those based on earlier Ax processors, as can be seen (along with benchmark figures) in the iOS device specifications chart.
 As such, it’s not perfectly clear as to just which iPad models will support No Man’s Sky.
 Let’s remember, though, that a Nintendo Switch port of the game is on the way, and that platform offers only 4GB of shared system RAM.
 (I made some performance speculations about No Man’s Sky on the Switch in a recent blog post, for those interested, and followed with the same regarding the imminent Steam Deck release.)
 Both macOS Ventura and iPadOS 16 will be released this fall.

 The iPad is a multitouch device with no physical controls, so it’s an interesting exercise to envision what sort of control system Hello Games will put in place for the device’s touchscreen / accelerometer input system.
 And, while the iPad has supported pairing with PS5 DualSense and Xbox Series X controllers since iPadOS 14.5 back in 2021, another interesting bit of news out of this WWDC is iPadOS 16’s ability to pair with Nintendo Switch Joy-Cons and Pro Controller.
 Given the norms of Apple’s App Store ecosystem, No Man’s Sky for iPad will not require external controllers.